Kanwar Pal Singh Gill: 2000–2004

-Gill was appointed security adviser to the state of Gujarat after 2002 Gujarat violence.
+Gill was appointed as security adviser to the state of Gujarat after 2002 Gujarat violence.
 Gujarat Chief minister Narendra Modi, commenting on his appointment, stated, "It is good to have an experienced person such as Gill as my security advisor.
 Gill had very effectively tackled the Punjab terrorism problem."
 He requested deployment of 1,000 extra specially-trained riot police from Punjab state to combat the violence.
 He was credited with controlling violence after his appointment.
 He arrived in Gujarat on 3 May 2002 He subsequently blamed a 'small group' of people for the Gujarat riots.

 In April 2003, there was a report that Gill was being considered for the position of governor of Assam.
 The Northeast Study Group, of which Gill is a member, had advised against assigning a state's previous security personnel to a state as governor.
 The Chief minister of Assam agreed.

 Martin Regg Cohn argued in a Toronto Star editorial that policies followed in Punjab by Gill should be utilised in fighting the Taliban in Afghanistan.
 An academic paper, The Gill Doctrine: A Model for 21st Century Counterterrorism?, analysing his tactics in the successful fight against the Punjab insurgency was presented at the annual meeting of American Political Science Association on 30 August 2007.